mcore1976/cc1101-tool/README.md

 If you are having issues with uploading the code from Arduino IDE to the board, after pressing "Upload" in Arduino you have to immediatelly short GND+RST pins two times in few seconds.
 Then bootloader in Arduino Pro Micro will start (common issue) and upload will begin.

-Connections to be made :
+Connections to be made for ARDUINO PRO MICRO :

 ARDUINO PRO MICRO 3.3V / 8MHz <-> CC1101 BOARD